 Telling my story freed me, and I want to offer that same opportunity to others, no matter how long they’ve been telling the same story.

 Changing the narrative of our lives is never easy, especially when it’s a story we can tell in our sleep, but if we allow ourselves to rewrite one line at a time, one chapter at a time, our story can read in a way that will create the future to be our best book yet.

 Life changes.
 People change.
 The story changes.
 As we live, learn, grow, and love, the very fabric that lace our stories—individually and collectively—begin to take on a new pattern.
-As a story psychologist, I want to bring awareness to how our narratives shape our lives through the use of storytelling.
+As a story psychologist, I want to bring awareness to how our narratives shape our lives using psychology and storytelling.
 I like to look at psychology as a way to treat the soul, and for me, my goal is to do that through storytelling.

 The story behind you and the story in front of you compare not to the story within you.

 Life.
 Pain.
 Experiences.
 Birds chirping.
 Leaves falling.
 Rain.
 Wind whistling.
 Darkness.
 The crash of waves.
 The chuckle from a great joke.
 Roadtrips.
 Joy.
 Sorrow.
 Love.
 A dripping faucet.
 Music.
 Running.
 Taking a shower.
 Eavesdropping conversations.
 Everything moves me in some way to create.

 My process is to write, simple as it sounds.
 I do not outline or create character bios.
 For me it usually starts out with a title or line.
 The story takes a life of its own from there.
 It feels more organic to me that way.
 I don’t have to tell someone who they have to be.
 I accept the story for what it is, the characters for who they are.
 I write it as it comes.
 First line to the last line, filling the spaces in between.